CTRL+ALT+PANIC:

 Will the world enter the new millennium unscathed, or collapse before the clock strikes twelve?

 NOTE: This committee will have low- to medium-level crisis elements.
+This committee DOES have a back room for private directives.

 COMMITTEE DOCUMENTS